n64blog/n64blog.github.io/_posts/2016-6-23-the-nintendo-64-is-now-20-years-old.markdown

 author: "Martin Watts"
 date: 2016-6-23 14:00:00 +0100
 category: article
-tags: [super-mario-64, pilotwings-64, zelda-oot, goldeneye]
+tags: [goldeneye-007, legend-of-zelda-ocarina-of-time, pilotwings-64, star-wars-rogue-squadron, super-mario-64]
 featured: false
 ---
 The Nintendo 64 is now over 20 years old, but the impact that Nintendo's first fully 3D video game console had on the industry is still felt today.